weekface/togo/README.md

 Togo
 ====

- Minimalist TODO tool written in Go with Console and Web UI.
+ Minimalist todo tool written in Go.

  Now, it is under development, so you can not use all the feature.